JoaGamo/GameZip/README.md

 Designed to be ran in the background as a service in a linux environment

-Requires 'watchdog' and 'requests' modules, install with "pip install watchdog requests"
+Requires 'watchdog' and 'requests' modules, install with "apt install python3-watchdog python3-requests"

 Must be configured inside the file, where:
 API = Your RAWG API Key